cssmfc/camgirl-obs/source_editor_tool/README.md

 :memo: **Please read**
 * I've developed this simple script in order to allow my collaborators to edit their Chaturbate bio design locally in their browser
 * I can not be responsible for how this file is used.
 If no editing skills, you might brake a functional web page or code snippet.
-* To test your code for smaller screen, there's a pice of javascript which makes the Render window narrow - button available
+* To test your code for smaller screen, there's a piece of javascript which makes the Render window narrow - button available

 ```javascript
 function my500() {